Theia 1694

 â„šī¸

-Theia 1694 is a sparse, loose object of high C3 quality.
-Its parallax locates it at a relatively close* distance, near the mid-plane, affected by high extinction.
+Theia 1694 is a sparse, very loose object of high C3 quality.
+Its parallax locates it at a relatively close distance, near the mid-plane, affected by moderate extinction.
 It is catalogued as a very metal-poor, young cluster (see Parameters).
 It was recently reported in the literature.

 âš ī¸ Warning: the low UTI value and no obvious signs of duplication (Cdup=1.0) indicate that this is quite probably an asterism, moving group, or artifact, and not a real open cluster.